wryao64/Tweeter/README.md

 Created for a university project.
 It is incomplete.

-Tweeter is a web application that uses the Python libraries CherryPy and PyNaCl, as well as a database.
+Tweeter is a social media application that uses the Python libraries CherryPy and PyNaCl, as well as a database.

 ## How to Run
 * Open folder 2019-Python-wyao332/